 What Is ETL And How the ETL process works?

-What is ETL?
+What is ETL

 In this first step, data is extracted from various sources and all the different formats and collected in the staging area.
 The staging area is the platform where the data is sorted out before sending it directly to the Data warehouse.
 Now, there are multiple instances where the data extracted may be corrupted and can ruin the entire structure of the Warehouse if not monitored.
 There are multiple examples that you can think of under this process.
 For example, the marketing ETL process, where tons of data is collected or extracted using the process of marketing data integration for the purpose of creating campaigns.
 All this data is extracted from social media, CRM, ERP tools, etc. By combining all the data, customers are provided with detailed insights, better analysis, and more enhanced results through these campaigns.
 Similarly, all these processes are carried out with the help of marketing reporting tools to provide a detailed report to the clients by letting them know where their money is being spent.
 Data extraction from a source can be achieved in three ways which are explained below.

-Three ways of typical Data Extraction:
+Three ways of typical Data Extraction

 - Update Modification: Many ETL tools or databases have a mechanism where the system notifies you when the record or the data has been changed.
 Such mechanisms support data replication and help to remove it in the next process further.